 This was the most unique cinema-going experience I’ve undergone since a friend took me to see Irreversible in 2004.
 No, I’m not saying that this is the cinematic shocker that Irreversible is (and let’s face it- no film is as shocking as Irreversible) but it’s vision is just as unique, thought provoking, beautiful and disturbing.

 If Border isn’t on my end of year list for 2019’s best movies then I’ll eat my hat.
 If I wore a hat that is.

 So, the day has finally arrived.
 Fanboys have been counting down to this release since the start of the year.
 Yes, even though the film was due to drop in October.
 This film is a direct sequel to the first film, the filmmakers told us.
 We must pretend Parts 2-8 didn’t happen.

 It feels like some kind of faux sequel made exclusively for Netflix.
 Even John Carpenter’s score feels like a plastic pastiche.

 It’s quite an achievement to make a horror film that has no tension or atmosphere.
-They have managed with this film.
-Which is such a shame.
+But they’ve managed it with this film which is such a shame.
 The original Halloween has atmosphere, tension and menace by the bucketload.